You are here

-- If a medicine has multiple active ingredients, it may not be possible to determine which, if any, of the ingredients were associated with a particular adverse event.
+- If a medicine or vaccine has multiple active ingredients, it may not be possible to determine which, if any, of the ingredients were associated with a particular adverse event.

-- The search results do not provide information about dosage strength or duration of use of the medicine.
+- The search results do not provide information about dosage strength or duration of use of the medicine or vaccine.

-- In some instances the adverse event reported may have been caused by the other ingredients (excipient ingredients) in the medicine.
+- In some instances the adverse event reported may have been caused by the other ingredients (excipient ingredients) in the medicine or vaccine.

 - For prescription medicines assessed by the TGA since the end of 2009, information about the benefit-risk profiles is often available in the Australian Public Assessment Reports (AusPARs).

 About the data

-- The Database does not include information about the benefits of the medicine, so the search results cannot be used to determine if the benefits of taking the medicine outweigh the risks.
+- The Database does not include information about the benefits of the medicine or vaccine, so the search results cannot be used to determine if the benefits of taking the medicine or vaccine outweigh the risks.

-- The Database does not include information about medicines accessed via the Special Access Scheme, Authorised Prescriber scheme, clinical trial notification scheme or clinical trial exemption scheme; except where the adverse event report also includes a suspected general marketed medicine.
+- The Database does not include information about medicines including vaccines accessed via the Special Access Scheme, Authorised Prescriber scheme, clinical trial notification scheme or clinical trial exemption scheme; except where the adverse event report also includes a suspected general marketed medicine or vaccine.

-- The Database does contain reports involving medicines or products advertised as a medicine that are not on the Australian Register of Therapeutic Goods (ARTG).
+- The Database does contain reports involving medicines or products advertised as a medicine or vaccine that are not on the Australian Register of Therapeutic Goods (ARTG).

 - The information in the Database does not include all known side effects.
 Additional information about side effects is in the Consumer Medicines Information and the Product Information available on the TGA website.

-- The search results do not include information from the last ninety days.
+- The search results do not include information from the last 14 days.
 This is to allow TGA time to review the new reports submitted and code the information.